Jana-Marie/Enlightened-Otter/README.md

 PCB V1.1 is ordered.

-HW is flashable, both bosst converter work properly up to a current of ~350mA, current regulation works on both boost converters (+-0.5-1.5mA), RT9466 seems to do its job, does work properly on batteries, LED outputs and Touch inputs work, has correct fault handling.
+HW is flashable, both bosst converter work properly up to a current of ~350mA, current regulation works on both boost converters (+-0.5mA up to 180mA, above +-100mA needs to be debugged), RT9466 seems to do its job, does work properly on batteries and USB, LED outputs and Touch inputs work, has correct fault handling.
 Advanced User interface is also working, current and color can be set via touch input.
 Soft on/off works fine.
-Gamma correcture is applied
+Gamma correcture is applied.
+The whole PCB can be shut down by holding the power button.

 HW regulates after boot while main loop is basically empty \o/

 ### To do:

+- [ ] Fix regulator above 180mA
+	- is flickering quite alot above 180mA
+	- [ ] Rewrite regulation, seems to be flickering
 - [ ] Overtemp protection
 - [ ] "Mobile handling"
 	- [ ] Touch is not that responsive
 	- [ ] Battery low alarm/turnoff
 - [ ] Test I2C - broken?
-- [ ] Rewrite regulation, seems to be flickering
-- [ ] Make user Interface more responsive
-- [ ] HW
-	-  See HW/README.md
+	- writing works, reading is buggy, switch to dma
 - [ ] find MPP
 - [ ] Make it more efficient
 - [ ] Find more to do's

 ### Done:

+- [x] HW
+	-  See HW/README.md
+- [x] Make user Interface more responsive
-- [x] Order new PCB
+- [x] Order new PCB (V1.1)
 - [x] 3D Design
 - [x] get rid of flicker at 0.5-2.5mA
 - [x] temperature calculation